External/Carried Module Resits

-Undergraduate students who have resit opportunities remaining following the August resit session may retake failed modules for a final attempt in the following session.
+Undergraduate students who have resit opportunities remaining after the August resit period may retake failed modules in the following academic year.

-Postgraduate students who have resit opportunities remaining may be permitted one final attempt as an external candidate in the following session.
+Students who have resit opportunities remaining may be permitted one final attempt as an external candidate in the following academic year.

-If you have been granted a "first attempt" resit, you will need to confirm with your parent school if you wish to take it.
-If you accept the opportunity to re-sit as a "first attempt", your original mark will be expunged and your result for the re-sit will apply, even if it is lower than your original mark.
-Contact your school to find out further information on "first attempts".
+A first attempt resit is a further opportunity to achieve a true mark (not capped at a pass mark as a resit is).
+If you accept the opportunity to re-sit as a first attempt, your original mark will be expunged and your result for the re-sit will apply, even if it is lower than your original mark.

 How to apply

-Apply via the Results and Resit Application page (available via the Portal in Student Services).
+Apply via the Results and Resit Application page (available through Minerva).

 When to apply

-The application page is available to undergraduates and postgraduates at different times of the year:
+The application page is available at different times of the year.

-Postgraduates will be able to apply online from Thursday 17 November 2016.
-The deadline for applications is Wednesday 23 November 2016.
+When final Postgraduate marks and classifications are published, Postgraduate students will be able to apply online from 12:00 noon Thursday 23 November 2023.
+The deadline for applications is Wednesday 29 November 2023.